Scaling and Root Planing

 What Is Scaling and Root Planing?

-- Scaling: During scaling, the dentist or dental hygienist removes plaque and tartar (hardened plaque) from the surface of the teeth, especially below the gum line.
-Plaque and tartar harbor harmful bacteria that contribute to gum inflammation and infection, leading to conditions like gingivitis and periodontitis.
+- Scaling: The removal of plaque and tartar (hardened plaque) from both above and below the gum line.
+These deposits harbor harmful bacteria that cause gum inflammation and infection, leading to gingivitis or periodontitis.

 - Who Needs Scaling and Root Planing?

-- What Are The Alternative Treatments If I Do Not Choose Scaling and Root Planing?
+- Alternative Treatments To Scaling and Root Planing

 - How Much Does Scaling and Root Planing Cost?

-- What Are The Steps In The Scaling and Root Planing Procedure?
+- Steps In The Scaling and Root Planing Procedure

 If you have any further questions about Scaling and Root Planing or other dental services offered at Atlas Dental, please contact us.